During the holidays or any day this quick and easy 30 Minute Dinner Rolls Recipe is a winner. Fresh baked bread is just this simple!

 I have come up with a few tricks that have cut my kitchen time way back!
-One of them, is this 30 Minute Dinner Rolls Recipe.
-I found the original recipe at Real Mom Kitchen.
+One of them is this 30 Minute Dinner Rolls Recipe.
+I found the original recipe from Real Mom Kitchen.
 While I love baking bread, I had my doubts that it could be done in 30 minutes!
-It is a process people.
+It is a process, people.
 It needs to rest, rise, and bake.
 You can’t rush that.
 Well…..I was wrong.
 These dinner rolls turned out fabulously!
-I am now working on a gluten free version that I hope to have ironed out in a few days.
+I am now working on a gluten-free version that I hope to have ironed out in a few days.

 The trick is a larger than normal amount of yeast.
 I thought they might taste yeasty, but they have a very pleasant taste.
 While the oven preheats to 400 F, place yeast, warm water, oil, and sugar in your mixer.